About Managing Editor (ME) Support

 ME Support started on 1 October 2012 and provides induction training, ongoing training, and support to MEs in all aspects of their role within a Cochrane Review Group (CRG).
 Assistant Managing Editors (A/MEs) and Satellite MEs are trained by their CRG.

 The team provides three main types of support: induction training to help new MEs learn the skills needed to fulfill their role; and day-to-day trouble-shooting support for MEs; and one-to-one support for MEs on specific topics and general training sessions (webinars or at meetings).
+We also send an introductory welcome letter to new MEs and AMEs, and offer exit interviews for MEs and AMEs when we are informed they are leaving.

 ME Support induction training: The team provides induction training for new MEs.
 After receiving notification from the MEs’ Executive that a new ME has been appointed, a member of the team will contact the ME to discuss training needs and develop a suitable training programme.